 The ORACA is optional and can be declared regardless of the MODE setting.
-For more information about the ORACA status variable, see "Using the Oracle Communications Area" on page 2 - 17.
+For more information about the ORACA status variable, see "Using the Oracle Communications Area".

-Using Status Variables when MODE={ANSI | ANSI14}
+Using Status Variables when MODE={ANSI|ANSI14}

-When MODE={ANSI | ANSI14}, you must declare at least one - you may declare two or all three - of the following status variables:
+When MODE={ANSI | ANSI14}, you must declare at least one -- you may declare two or all three -- of the following status variables: